IBM FlashSystem

 2. Lets cross check the Database path is in /home/db2inst1 at Db2 level

-3. Lets verify the status of DB2 Auto-Reorg is by default OFF
+3. Lets verify the status of DB2 Auto-Reorg is by default OFF.
+Connect to TPCDB using command "db2 connect to tpcdb" then execute below:

 4. Initiate the Re-Org process to reclaim space at the DB2 level.
-If you’re working with a large Spectrum Control environment, it’s recommended to schedule downtime—stop all Spectrum Control services, shut down DB2, and then run the re-org script to ensure optimal performance and avoid potential disruptions.
+If you’re working with a large Spectrum Control environment, it’s recommended to schedule downtime—stop all Spectrum Control services, and then run the re-org script to ensure optimal performance and avoid potential disruptions.
+Db2 must be up and running.

 # cd <SC_Install_Path>/data/server/tools/